Ninne Pelladata (1996 film)

 Ninne Pelladata is a 1996 Indian Telugu-language romantic family drama film written and directed by Krishna Vamsi and produced by Nagarjuna under the Annapurna Studios banner.
 The film stars Nagarjuna and Tabu, with music composed by Sandeep Chowta, marking his debut in Telugu cinema.

-The film's production began after Nagarjuna got impressed by Krishna Vamsi's work in Gulabi (1995).
+The film's production began after Nagarjuna was impressed by Krishna Vamsi's work in Gulabi (1995).
 Initially, Krishna Vamsi had developed an action-oriented script, but following feedback from Gulabi, he shifted focus to a family-oriented drama.

 Ninne Pelladata has set many records during its theatrical run and became the highest grosser in Telugu cinema.
-It received several accolades, including the National Film Award for Best Feature Film in Telugu.
+It received several accolades, including the 1996 National Film Award for Best Feature Film in Telugu.
 The film was later dubbed into Tamil as Unnaiye Kalyanam Pannikiren and remade in Kannada as Preethsod Thappa.

 Plot

 Seenu, a cheerful young man, enjoys a happy life with his close-knit family and friends.
-His mother, Mahalakshmi, shares a special bond with him, and their family has a warm relationship with the neighboring Murthy family.
+His mother shares a special bond with him, and their family has a warm relationship with the neighboring Murthy family.
 Mahalakshmi, an aspiring pilot from Vizag, moves to Hyderabad for flight training and stays with the Murthy family, where she grows fond of their familial atmosphere.
 Over time, she develops feelings for Seenu, who reciprocates her affection.
 With the approval of Seenu’s family, their marriage is arranged.

-However, it is soon revealed that Mahalakshmi’s mother is the estranged sister of Seenu’s father, having married against her brothers' wishes, which created a longstanding family feud.
+However, it is soon revealed that Mahalakshmi’s mother is the estranged sister of Seenu’s father, having married against her brother's wishes, which created a longstanding family feud.
 This revelation complicates their relationship, as Mahalakshmi’s parents forcibly intervene and try to arrange her marriage to another man.
 Seenu and Mahalakshmi confront their families and urge them to reconcile.
 Their efforts lead to the resolution of the family conflict, allowing for the couple's marriage to proceed.